2017 Carolina Panthers season: Week 17: at Atlanta Falcons

 The Panthers went to Atlanta with a chance to win the NFC South.
 If Tampa Bay beat New Orleans and Carolina won, the Panthers would win the title.
 Despite Tampa's victory over the Saints, the Panthers lost 22–10, making the Saints NFC South champions.
-The Panthers ended the regular season with an 11–5 record.
+The Panthers ended the regular season 11–5 and 3-3 against the NFC South.
+They also finished 5-3 on the road.